ninja-asa/MachineLearning_Intro/README.md

-# MachineLearning_Intro
+# MachineLearning_Intro (work in progress)

-Implementation of learnt algorithms from ColumbiaX: CSMM.102x Machine Learning
+Learning machine learning using Python (scikit) and the Pokedex.
+1. Linear Regression (...)
+2. ...